Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 06.26.02 UTC
+- WIB: Jumat, 28 November 2025 09.05.42 UTC
-- WITA: Jumat, 28 November 2025 07.26.02 UTC
+- WITA: Jumat, 28 November 2025 10.05.42 UTC
-- WIT: Jumat, 28 November 2025 08.26.02 UTC
+- WIT: Jumat, 28 November 2025 11.05.42 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: funny
+Kategori: friendship